htl-leo-syp-project-organization/if.05.61_00-class-materials/README.md

 Use **Github** to create a new file, then *commit* and show a basic process.

 ## Next Step
-Clone the repo on your computer
+Clone the repo on your computer and recommit it.
+This is frikin difficult!